gerardbm/atomic/README.md

 Make sure you have the Powerline fonts installed.

-### Cmus

-Simply, it's a theme using Atomic colors.
-Cmus themes don't allow other configurations.

-Installation in cmus:

-1. Download the Atomic repository, unpack the downloaded file and manually place `atomic.theme` file into `~/.cmus/`.
-2. Open your cmus and type: `:colorscheme atomic`.
-Enjoy!

 ### Irssi

 This theme has been created to make the reading easier and more intuitive.